 HEC Paris is one of the leading MBA programs in Europe, offering a 16-month program of study with two intakes: January and September.

-Last year, Forbes crowned HEC Paris #2 in its biannual Ranking of International MBA programs for 2019.
+Forbes crowned HEC Paris #2 in its most recent biannual Ranking of International MBA programs for 2019, and the 2022 Financial Times Global MBA Ranking placed it at #11 to tie with MIT Sloan.
 HEC occupies a unique space between the one-year programs like INSEAD and traditional two-year programs, and its international scope, deep academic rigor, program structure and access to a worldwide network makes it an excellent choice for anyone looking to pursue an international MBA.

 HEC Paris maintains an impressive five required essays and one optional question, ranging from the practical ‘why HEC Paris’/why now’ to the provocative, ‘Imagine a life entirely different from the one you now lead, what would it be?’
 Thankfully, most are short answer questions (250-word max), and taken together, they offer valuable storytelling opportunities.
 Here’s what HEC is looking in each of its essays, along with tips for tackling them.

 HEC asks unique questions in its essays, and it’s important to make sure you answer all parts of the question.
 Think about what each question is really trying to learn about you, and how your answer might distinguish you from your high achieving peers.
 Avoid redundancy between your responses, and look to create a unifying narrative that’s creative, authentic and coherent in terms of connecting where you’ve been to where you’re going.

 Essay One: Why are you applying to the HEC MBA Program now?
 What is the professional objective that will guide your career choice after your MBA, and how will the HEC MBA contribute to the achievement of this objective?
 (500 words max)